Rajesh-210/My-Profile/interview_preparation-Rajesh-winsen.md

 - Covers AZ failures, hardware failures, patching/maintenance

 **Interview Tip:** Say — *"In my project, we enabled Multi-AZ on our production RDS to ensure zero data loss during failover.
 It also helped during maintenance windows because AWS handles patching with automatic failover."*
+- "We use RDS Multi-AZ for high availability.
+If primary DB fails, the standby takes over automatically.
+I used this in my AWS infra to ensure our production DB never becomes a single point of failure."

 ---